 Significant injury risk is possible if you do not follow due diligence and seek suitable professional advice about your injury.
-Scott Gray shall not be held liable for injury or death occurring from following any of the advice in this report.
+Dr. McIntosh and Allied Physical Therapy shall not be held liable for injury or death occurring from following any of the advice in this eBook.